xavsio4/Microlumen2/README.md

+Warning: Bear in mind that this is an on going project and that everything might no be coded as expected.
+But hey, we are free to improve it.

 # Lumen Assorted micro services

 Even though I'm most familiar with Yii2 I've decided to give a try at Laravel through Lumen.
 During developments I'm often confronted to common tasks, therefore I though I could create a Rest Api layer common to my projects.
+In other words, a collection of microservices I can use in any other development.

 As most of my backends are using PHP (Directus, wordpress, Yii2) I picked Lumen (thou Tii2, Directus and WP are also able to perform that).